Ravikumarsd/rzp-meteor-cordova-sample/README.md

 if you want to add or remove the plugin consider running the below commands.

-To add razorpay-cordova plugin run below command.
+To add razorpay-cordova plugin run thecommand.

 `meteor add cordova:com.razorpay.cordova@1.4.10`

-To remove razorpay-cordova plugin run below command `meteor remove cordova:com.razorpay.cordova`
+To remove razorpay-cordova plugin run the command

+`meteor remove cordova:com.razorpay.cordova`

 After add/remove cordova plugin in project  please run the command `./.meteor/local` to start with fresh build.